Tencent Games: History

 In April 2017, Tencent Games unveiled its flagship gaming platform, WeGame which hosts games, content, and services from all over the world and provides gaming info, purchases, downloads, live streaming, and community services, creating an open ecosystem for gaming.
 WeGame is an upgraded version of TGP (Tencent Games Platform) that already had more than 200 million active users (compared to Steam's 125 million in 2015) and over 4.5 billion downloads.
 It is dedicated to both global developers and players and can assist developers who require help with translation.
 The gaming platform supports both Chinese and global users through a single storefront and went online on 1 September 2017.
 Tencent Games stated that the platform would focus on PC and standalone games and won't host web or mobile games, and would provide support to small and indie companies.
-Aside from mainstream games, the company has promised to also launch titles which include Stardew Valley, Rocket League, Portal Knights, Minecraft and Cities: Skylines, with 170 games promised by the end of 2017.
+Aside from mainstream games, the company has promised to also launch titles which include Rocket League, Portal Knights, Minecraft and Cities: Skylines, with 170 games promised by the end of 2017.

 Tencent Games plans to increase its advertising revenues through artificial intelligence and branded virtual costumes in its video games.

 In January 2019, Tencent prepared to release a Game of Thrones game for smartphones developed by Yoozoo Games.
 On 18 March 2019, Tencent announced that its subsidiary, TiMi Studio Group, would develop Activision's Call of Duty: Mobile.
 The game was released worldwide on 1 October 2019.
 As of 4 October 2019, the game has surpassed 35 million downloads and over $2 million in revenue.

 PUBG Mobile and its mainland China version topped the global mobile games chart by revenue, raking in a combined US$232 million of sales in March 2020, as many people turned to online entertainment during the COVID-19 pandemic.
 Honor of Kings is ranked as the second-highest-earning game globally, generating US$112 million in revenue.

 In July 2021, Tencent Games implemented a facial recognition system called "Midnight Patrol" in China to limit minors' access to games during curfew hours.

 In December 2021, Tencent Games launched a new game publishing brand under Level Infinite, merging the Proxima Beta video games to this brand name.
 The focus of the brand is marketing, events, and esports for the video game studios of the Interactive Entertainment Group division.
 The area served is global and includes titles from subsidiaries that belong to the Interactive Entertainment Group or have a partnership which includes the developers TiMi Studio Group, LightSpeed Studios.
 Sharkmob, Mighty Kingdom, Fatshark, Shengqu Games, Next Studios, The Outsiders, 10 Chambers, and Funcom as of 8 December 2021.
 The Initial games published under the brand include Arena of Valor created by the TiMi-J6 development division of TiMi Studio Group, Synced developed by Next Studios, and Don't Starve: Newhome developed by Shengqu Games.